steffitan23/cubstart-website/src/hw/web/hw2.md

 ### Question 4.
 Add margin, padding, and borders to the section-wrapper class!
 _Learn more about the Box Model [here](https://www.w3schools.com/css/css_boxmodel.asp)._

-### Skip Question 5a for now!
-You'll learn about Flexbox in Lab 2!
 ### Question 5a.
 This is a little tougher!
 Use CSS Flexbox to display your experiences as shown in the diagram.
 _Here is more information about [gap](https://developer.mozilla.org/en-US/docs/Web/CSS/gap) and [justify-content](https://developer.mozilla.org/en-US/docs/Web/CSS/justify-content)._